VynDev/CarGenAI/README.md

 # CarGenAI
 Video of the project: https://youtu.be/aslTSS2VpCA

-This project was for learning about genetic algorithms and testing my neural network library (https://github.com/VynOffline/libvnn), it may contains some errors and not being compatible with your OS/Version.
+This project was for learning about genetic algorithms and testing [my neural network library](https://github.com/VynOffline/libvnn), it may contains some errors and not being compatible with your OS/Version.
 I won't provide support, however you can still use and/or adapt the code yourself.

 ## Requirements